Skip to content

 Teach worship during HARD times (not just when happy)

 Authentic worship = praising God even in darkness.
-(1) Example: Paul & Silas worshiping in PRISON (Acts 16:25)—God sent earthquake!, (2) Habakkuk 3:17-18: 'Though fig tree doesn't bud... yet I will rejoice in the LORD!,' (3) Practice: When kids face trials—'Let's worship God anyway.
+(1) Example: Paul and Silas worshiping in PRISON (Acts 16:25), and God sent an earthquake!, (2) Habakkuk 3:17-18: 'Though fig tree doesn't bud... yet I will rejoice in the LORD!,' (3) Practice: When kids face trials: 'Let's worship God anyway.
 He's STILL good even when life isn't,' (4) Faith declaration: Worship = declaring WHO GOD IS regardless of circumstances.
 This builds unshakeable faith.

 Connect worship to God's CHARACTER (know WHO you're praising)